SaYaku64/business-game/README.md

 # Business game

-I don't own any rights on the original game called Monopoly and other similar games.
 I won't monetize site made with this code, it's made just for fun.
+All similarities with other similar games are coincidental or the result of inspiration from "older brothers".
+I do not intend to infringe on anyone's property rights.